 #2 - Driving on Smaller "good" roads

-To some side attractions or through areas off the ring road, you will find smaller roads that are not as bumpy as the gravel road but not as good as the big roads.
+To some side attractions or through areas off the main tourist roads, you will find smaller roads that are not as bumpy as the gravel roads but not as good as the big roads.
 So, you can still drive at a decent speed.
 But be careful of the sheep roaming free!

 #3 - Driving on gravel roads

 Sometimes short, just to reach a location off a main road.
 But sometimes they can be longer like one of my favorite (Berserkjahraun).